Yehiel De-Nur: Biography

-De-Nur was married to Nina De-Nur, the daughter of Prof. Yossef (Gustav) Asherman, a noted Tel Aviv gynecologist.
-She served in the British Army as a young woman.
-Nina sought him out after reading his book Salamandra and eventually they were married.
+De-Nur was married to Nina De-Nur – the daughter of Prof. Joseph Asherman, a Tel Aviv gynecologist – who, as a young woman, had served in the British Army.
+Nina sought him out after reading his book Salamandra, and eventually they were married.
 She was instrumental in the translation and publication of many of his books.
-They had two children, a son (Lior) and a daughter (Daniella), named after his sister Daniella from "House of Dolls", both still living in Israel.
+They had two children, a son (Lior) and a daughter (Daniella), named after his sister Daniella from House of Dolls, both still living in Israel.
 She trained with Virginia Satir in the 1970s.
 Later in life, Nina changed her name to Eli-Yah De-Nur.

 In 1976, because of recurring nightmares and depression, De-Nur subjected himself to a form of psychedelic psychotherapy promoted by Dutch psychiatrist Jan Bastiaans expressly for concentration camp survivors.
 The treatment included the use of the hallucinogen LSD, and the visions experienced during this therapy became the basis for his book, Shivitti.
-The book's title is derived from David's Psalm 16:8, "Shiviti YHVH le-negdi tamid (שיויתי ה' לנגדי תמיד)," literally, "I have set YHVH before me always."
+The book's title is derived from David's Psalms 16:8, (שִׁוִּ֬יתִי יְהֹוָ֣ה לְנֶגְדִּ֣י) "I am ever mindful of the LORD’s presence."

-Yehiel De-nur died in Tel Aviv on 17 July 2001.
+Yehiel De-Nur died in Tel Aviv on 17 July 2001.

 Testimony at Eichmann trial

-His civic identity was revealed when he testified at the Eichmann Trial on 7 June 1961.
-In his opening statement, Dinur presented a different opinion about the Holocaust than other well-known Holocaust writers (such as Elie Wiesel), by presenting the Holocaust as a unique and out-this-world event, saying:
+His civic identity was revealed when he testified at the Eichmann trial on 7 June 1961.
+In his opening statement, De-Nur presented a different opinion about the Holocaust than other well-known Holocaust writers (such as Elie Wiesel), by presenting the Holocaust as a unique and out-this-world event, saying:

-"I do not see myself as a writer who writes literature.
-This is a chronicle from the planet Auschwitz.
-I was there for about two years.
-The time there is not the same as it is here, on Earth. (…) And the inhabitants of this planet had no names.
-They had no parents and no children.
-They did not wear [clothes] the way they wear here.
-They were not born there and did not give birth...
-They did not live according to the laws of the world here and did not die.
-Their name was the number K. Tzetnik."
+After saying this, De-Nur collapsed and gave no further testimony.

-After saying so, De-Nur collapsed and gave no further testimony.
+Tom Hurwitz, son of the TV producer showing the trial live at the time, was present during this testimony and recounts the collapse as a stroke.

-In an interview on 60 Minutes, aired 6 February 1983, De-Nur recounted the incident of his fainting at the Eichmann trial to host Mike Wallace.
+In an interview on 60 Minutes broadcast on 6 February 1983, De-Nur recounted the incident of his fainting at the Eichmann trial to host Mike Wallace.

-In Hannah Arendt's book Eichmann in Jerusalem: A Report on the Banality of Evil the author implies that his fainting might have been due to the response of prosecutor Gideon Hausner and presiding judge Moshe Landau, who thought he detracted from the case at hand with the spectacular witness statement of his.
+In Hannah Arendt's book Eichmann in Jerusalem, the author implies that his fainting might have been due to the response of prosecutor Gideon Hausner and presiding judge Moshe Landau, who thought he detracted from the case at hand with the spectacular witness statement of his.